Who we are

 Diocesan resources & ministries

 The Diocesan Centre is next to St. James Cathedral in downtown Toronto.
-It houses about 35 full- and part-time administrative, program and support staff whose work supports the Bishop of Toronto, the College of Bishops, and Diocesan Council and its committees in leading the Diocese.
+It houses about 35 full- and part-time administrative, program and support staff whose work supports the Bishop of Toronto, the College of Bishops, and Synod Council and its committees in leading the Diocese.

 Two of Canada’s finest Anglican theological institutions lie within the Diocese.
 Both are members of the Toronto School of Theology, an ecumenical centre for theological education in the University of Toronto.